 Meaning and History

-The emblem conveys the rise up, completeness, and harmony, the ability of the brand’s cars to develop good speed.
+The emblem conveys the rise, completeness, and harmony, as well as the brand’s cars’ ability to achieve good speed.

 What is Berkeley?